imlk0/guide-to-build-chromeos/miniproject.md

 	sudo mount --bind /path/to/hold/the/dir/on/SSD/ /path/to/the/dir/on/HDD/
 	```
 - Use goma distributed compiler service
   goma is some kind of replacement of distcc+ccache.
+Through which you utilize a group of computers to build.

   **goma-client**: program which hooks a compile request and sends it to a backend compile server
   **goma-server**: program which works as a wrapper of backend service that implements the Remote Execution API.